Opioids. Back Pain. Treatment Options. Chiropractic has a role

 activity than physicians.
 (5) Cross Chiropractic Center works with other

-local Sandy Springs healthcare providers for patient care, valuing
+local Sandy Springs healthcare providers for patient care, appreciating

 their expertise and contribution to Sandy Springs